Running slower sounds simple. Until you actually try it.

 The paradox

-But over time: it’s what makes you faster.
+But over time, it is what makes you faster.

 Slow running doesn’t feel productive — but it’s what makes consistent progress possible.

-When you slow down, it’s not just your pace that changes.
+When you slow down, it is not just your pace that changes.

 What you start to feel